Content Marketing Tools

 Where even the most disciplined among us fall down, however, is when it comes to offsite content distribution; getting articles and other content published on sites other than your own.
 This is an incredibly high-entropy undertaking.
 You’re talking about liaising with an ever-changing cast of characters who run these other sites.
 They may or may not get back to you, and even if they do, predicting how long it will take them to do so is nearly impossible.
 Then there are a host of other moving parts: the format each site will want content in, the type of content they’ll want, the images or other assets they’ll ask for, and the traffic stats that will make you want to partner with them in the first place.

-For every engagement you must research each of these puzzle pieces.
+For every engagement, you must research each of these puzzle pieces.
 And, the worst part is, once you’ve figured all of this out and defined a process and a content type that works for you both, you’re not going to use it again!
-You’re going to move on to finding another publisher to engage with, right?
+You’re going to move on to find another publisher to engage with, right?
 Of course, because your link building strategy dictates that you build a series of backlinks into your site from many high-authority sites that are relevant to your business area.
 So every content publishing partnership is essentially a one-and-done scenario.
-It’s a process-lover’s worst nightmare!
+It’s a process lovers worst nightmare!

 A Streamlined Content Distribution Marketplace